Cornstarch Cups to Grams (cups → g) Converter

 Is cornstarch the same as corn flour?

-In the US, corn flour is finely ground cornmeal.
-In the UK and Australia, "cornflour" is what Americans call cornstarch.
-Always check the package - cornstarch should be a fine white powder, not yellow.
+In the US, corn flour is finely ground cornmeal (yellow).
+In the UK/Australia, "cornflour" is what Americans call cornstarch (white powder).
+Always check the package - cornstarch should be pure white, not yellow.

 Can I use cornstarch in gluten-free baking?